qulle/activity-timeline/README.md

 Portable Activity Timeline that draws the Timeline based on data given in `JSON` or `CSV` format.
 By clicking on any activity a detailed modal window is displayed.
 Initially developed for post incident investigations to get a overview of the situation in an it-environment.

 ## Latest build - [Demo](https://qulle.github.io/activity-timeline/)
 All version can be found in the `examples` directory.
+Read about new features in the [RELEASES](RELEASES.md) log.

 ## Screenshots
 The application is not limited to a light and dark theme.
 Any colors can be used to create custom themes.